weltond/DataStructure/LeetCode/dp/300-Longest-Increasing-Subsequence.md

 **Follow up: Could you improve it to O(n log n) time complexity?**

 ## Answer
+LIS subsequence depends on all its subproblem results.
 ### Method 2 - DP with Binary Search
 - Time: O(nlogn)
 ```java